whyharsha/onebrc/README.md

 Fifth attempt: Cleaned up another unnecessary parse.
 Time to complete: 25.67 secs

+Turns out the parsing wasn't the problem.
+The threadpool was.
+Using Daniel's threading approach with my own parser works out just fine.
-Daniel's approach to parsing is a touch faster.
-Need to analyze why.
-Time to complete: 23.61 secs
+Time to complete: 4.86 secs

+We can stop here, having learnt a little bit about performant code, I hope.